-Machine learning is now supplementing this deterministic approach with a non-deterministic capability that can catch atypical or previously unseen hostile behavior.
-A joint team of researchers from ieDigital and Queens University Belfast monitored how real users used Interact, and tested the ability of different machine learning techniques (both supervised and unsupervised) to create an accurate representation of normal user behavior.
+Machine learning is now supplementing this deterministic approach with a non-deterministic capability that can catch atypical or previously unseen hostile behaviour.
+A joint team of researchers from ieDigital and Queens University Belfast monitored how real users used Interact, and tested the ability of different machine learning techniques (both supervised and unsupervised) to create an accurate representation of normal user behaviour.

-- Detects hostile behavior that deterministic models don’t or can’t.
+- Detects hostile behaviour that deterministic models don’t or can’t.

-- Makes the classification of behavior as malicious or benign more efficient.
+- Makes the classification of behaviour as malicious or benign more efficient.

-- Can generate insights that can be formalized as deterministic rules.
+- Can generate insights that can be formalised as deterministic rules.

 - Adapts in response to changes in threats.